 Favorite Member Interaction: There are so many, its hard to pick just one.
 All of our members rock!
 Any person who chooses to live car-lite or car-free inspires me.
 But here’s an example of how much our members look out for each other: a member left a personal credit card in one of our cars.
 The next member found it and left us a message about it.
 When we called her back later that day to arrange to get the credit card back to its rightful owner, she informed us that she had already taken it upon herself to find the credit card owner on Facebook, and she had already returned the card to him.
 I love it when people help each other out like that.

-Graham has been the President of eGo CarShare since 2004.
-His interest in clean urban transportation runs into many areas.
+Graham has been the president of eGo CarShare since 2004.
+His interest in clean urban transportation extends into many areas.
 An electric vehicle company first employed him in 1996 before he started ZENN with some Canadian partners in 2001.
 In 1997, Graham started 21 Wheels with a general methodology towards cleaner urban options.
-While operating in this space he has worked with many new technologies and forms of mobility including Neighborhood Electric Vehicles, Segways, CarShare, BikeShare, electric bikes and urban rail.
-He is the President of two other non-profits: Denver Electric Vehicle Council and Arborway Railroad, and is currently working as a founder of Swift Tram, a suspended monorail company based in Boulder, CO.
-Graham is married to Cathy and has two daughters Peyton and Lexie Bowe.
+While operating in this space, he has worked with many new technologies and forms of mobility including Neighborhood Electric Vehicles, Segways, CarShare, BikeShare, electric bikes and urban rail.
+He is the president of two other non-profits: Denver Electric Vehicle Council and Arborway Railroad, and is currently working as a founder of Swift Tram, a suspended monorail company based in Boulder, CO.
+Graham is married to Cathy, and has two daughters, Peyton and Lexie Bowe.

 Diana M. Zinkl joined the Board of eGo in January 2013 and was elected Secretary in April.
 She joined eGo after moving to the Stapleton neighborhood of Denver from Washington, DC.
 During nine years in DC, she used car sharing for those moments when her bicycles, favorite bus routes and the rail system couldn’t quite get her where she needed to go.
 She was also a member of the Riders’ Council for the Washington Metropolitan Area Transit Authority for four years, serving as Chair in 2009.
 Prior to that, inspired by her work in environmental consulting and sustainability in Boston, Massachusetts, she studied Law and City and Regional Planning at the University of California—Berkeley, a bit of departure from her undergraduate work in Mathematics and Chemistry at Michigan State University.
 Surprisingly to many, she is originally from Wisconsin.
 She is enjoying the challenge of car free living in the Mile High City, although getting by on less oxygen is proving more difficult that getting by on less gasoline.